Eric Frank Russell: Cultural influences

 Russell's short story "Jay Score" (1941) is unusual amongst the pulp fiction of its time in presenting a black character, the ship's doctor, without any racial stereotyping.
 Indeed, this story and its sequels (collected in Men, Martians and Machines) may be considered an early example of the science fiction subgenre in which a spaceship is crewed by a multi-ethnic, mixed human/non-human, complement (cf. the much later Star Trek).

-Russell also appears to have originated the colloquial initialism "MYOB" for "mind your own business", which appears frequently in the novella "...
-And Then There Were None" (Astounding, June 1951) and in the novel The Great Explosion based upon it.

-In 1970, Russell was paid £4689 by the Beatles's company Apple Corps for the motion picture rights to his novel Wasp, the contract being signed on behalf of Apple by Ringo Starr.
+In 1970, Russell was paid £4689 by the Beatles' company Apple Corps for the motion picture rights to his novel Wasp, the contract being signed on behalf of Apple by Ringo Starr.
 The film was never made, but it remained one of the most lucrative deals Russell ever made.